kernpunkt/hush/docs/getting-started/deploying-your-first-secret.md

 **And that's it!** Your secret file is now managed by Hush! in the AWS cloud.
 Your fellow devs can **pull** your changes by using the following command.

 +++Yarn
-`yarn hush push my-first-hush ./.env`
+`yarn hush pull my-first-hush ./.env`
 +++NPM
-`npx hush push my-first-hush ./.env`
+`npx hush pull my-first-hush ./.env`
 +++